MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-01-25-ha-configuration-for-mfp-on-icp.md

 Error Message**:**set shared storage for /var/lib/registry
 ```

->**Note** : You can use below command to create hidden file under /var/lib/registry
+>**Note** : You can use the command below to create hidden file under `/var/lib/registry`
+>
    ```bash
    touch .file-check
    ```
+>

-For enabling Highly Available Master nodes on ICP , You must set up shared storage across your master nodes.
+For enabling Highly Available Master nodes on ICP, you must set up shared storage across your master nodes.
 The storage must be a POSIX-compliant shared file system that is located outside of your IBM Cloud Private cluster.
 The file system must be accessible by the master nodes.
-We can configure to have storage provider's like NFS, GlusterFS, vSphere, etc. This blog uses NFS as file storage provider.
+We can configure to have storage provider's like NFS, GlusterFS, vSphere, etc. In this blog post we will use NFS as the file storage provider.

 #### Setting Up of NFS File Server and mount NFS shared directories